U.K. allows Huawei to supply some 5G network gear, despite U.S. pressure

 They would be excluded from the sensitive core of networks, where data is processed, and banned from all critical networks and sensitive locations such as nuclear sites and military bases, the government said.

-The decision will dismay President Donald Trump’s administration which fears China could use Huawei to steal secrets and which has warned that if London gives Huawei a role then it could scale back intelligence cooperation.
+The decision will dismay President Donald Trump’s administration, which fears China could use Huawei to steal secrets and has warned that if the U.K. gives Huawei a role the U.S. could scale back intelligence cooperation.

-“This is a UK-specific solution for UK-specific reasons and the decision deals with the challenges we face right now,” Communications Secretary Nicky Morgan said following a meeting of the National Security Council chaired by Johnson.
+“This is a U.K.-specific solution for U.K.-specific reasons, and the decision deals with the challenges we face right now,” Communications Secretary Nicky Morgan said, following a meeting of the National Security Council chaired by Johnson.

 Huawei was not mentioned by name in the British government’s statement, but British cyber security officials said they had always treated the company as a “high risk” vendor.